slackapi/bolt-js/docs/_deployments/heroku.md

 **3. Set environment variables on Heroku**

-In the Getting Started guide, you [exported your signing secret and token](http://localhost:4000/bolt-js/tutorial/getting-started#tokens-and-installing-apps) as environment variables.
-Now we need to set the same environment variables in your Heroku app:
+Now you'll need to add your Slack app credentials to your Heroku app:

 ```shell
 heroku config:set SLACK_SIGNING_SECRET=<your-signing-secret>
 heroku config:set SLACK_BOT_TOKEN=xoxb-<your-bot-token>
 ```

+> 💡 If you don't know where to find your credentials, please read about [exporting your signing secret and token](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps) in the Getting Started guide.

 Now that we have prepared your local app and created a Heroku app, the next step is to deploy it!